TVium/TVium/README.md

 7. When the user zap out the TV stream, the app is killed

 ## TVium can be used just by configuration
 All the configuration is done in the config folder
 For a basic stream, the streamer MUST :
-1. Edit the logo of its publisher
+1. Edit the logo of its publisher in the assets folder

 The streamer MAY also :
 1. Style its stream by editing main.less
 2. Choose the features to activate by editing features.js